merkys/covid-lt/clusters.md

 Cluster 10 (NEW)
 ----------

-Contacts in this cluster are very few and are concentrated at S1 CTD.
+Contacts in this cluster are very few and are concentrated at S1/S2 boundary.
 All antibodies in this cluster are 2G12.
 Structures might not be well modelled in this cluster.